Last Updated on4 min read

-This tutorial Introduction to Business/Organisational Buyer Behaviour consists of meaning, roles and responsibility of buying centres, buying motives of business buyers, business buying decision process, types of organisational buying situations, factors affecting business buying behaviour.
+Topic Covered: What is business buyer behaviour or organisational buyer behaviour, meaning, roles and responsibility of buying centres, buying motives of business buyers, business buying decision process, types of organisational buying situations, factors affecting business buying behaviour.

 Table of Contents

-- 1 What is Business buyer behaviour?
+- 1 What is Business Buyer Behaviour?

 - 2 Roles and Responsibility of Buying Centres